 Epic - A requirement that is just too big to deliver in a single sprint.
 Epics need to be broken into smaller deliverables (stories).

 Story - A requirement that the business wants.
 It is something that is deliverable within a single sprint.

 Tasks - The essentials of a story, these are the milestones to take the story to ‘Done’.

-Epic is something which is a fairly large chunk of work and cannot be completed in one go.
-It is something which requires discussion and brainstorming so that it can be broken down further into smaller chunks.
+Epic is something that is a fairly large chunk of work and cannot be completed in one go.
+It is something that requires discussion and brainstorming so that it can be broken down further into smaller chunks.

 At the Epic level, we give rough estimates which can be in the form of T-shirt sizes, swags, points or any other method the team is comfortable with.
 The team can track the progress in an Epic through the Burndown chart which represents the progress and also reflects if there are any blockers.

-User story is the unit of work defined in Scrum.
-When a Product Owner writes a user story for the customer’s requirements, it looks pretty simple at an initial stage.
+A user story is the unit of work defined in Scrum.
+When a Product Owner writes a user story for the customer’s requirements, it looks pretty simple at the initial stage.
 But, while working on that user story, all the related tasks tends to increase a lot that it is unable to fit in a week sprint.
-In such case, you need to break down such big user stories in epic and start slicing the epic further in smaller user stories.
-This approach can ease the efforts of Agile teams to get smaller but quality outcome in single sprint.
+In such a case, you need to break down such big user stories into epic and start slicing the epic further into smaller user stories.
+This approach can ease the efforts of Agile teams to get smaller but quality outcomes in a single sprint.